zachbogart/pyro-template/README.md

 - This should help other people to go through your code, allowing them to execute it in the same environment you built it.
 Or it could just allow people to run your scripts without the hassle of installing a bunch of stuff.

 ### Extensions are your friend
 - There are a bunch of nbextensions that the community has created and they are super useful.
+They'll make you feel super awesome.
 Check them out in the `Nbextensions` tab when running jupyter.
 Here are some good ones:
     - `Table of Contents (2)`: automatically creates ToC tools
     - `ScrollDown`: long outputs are automatically scrolled down as they execute
     - `Variable Inspector`: Get a table of variables created in the notebook